sasha1medved/PPP-Builder/README.md

 - Selected material labels
 - Packing steps with photos and descriptions

-Images are fitted proportionally, so they are not stretched or squeezed.

 ## Notes

 - The tool runs locally in the browser.
 - No installation is required.
 - PPTX and PDF export require an internet connection for export libraries and font loading.
-- `Submit for Review` follows a manual SharePoint upload flow (it does not auto-upload via API in this version).
+- `Submit for Review` follows a manual SharePoint upload flow (do not forget to allow pop-up windows)
 - Use JPG, PNG, WEBP, GIF, or BMP images.
 Do not upload PDF files as images.